erlage/rad/README.md

 }
 ```

+If you're familiar with Flutter it don't even need an explanation.
 Internally, Rad has some differences that might not be apparent from the examples so let's discuss them first.

 ## Differences

-1. First off, we don't use a rendering engine to render a widget or anything like that.
+1. We don't use a rendering engine to render a widget.
 Widgets are mapped to HTML tags and composed together the way you describe them.

-2. Second, you can use use CSS for adding animations without ever thinking about how browsers carries them out.

-3. And lastly, for layouts, you've to use HTML.
+2. For layouts, you've to use HTML.
 And guess what? there are widgets for that.

     Let's take this HTML snippet:
     ```html